Death of a nurse in Austria: connection with AstraZeneca vaccination confirmed – “Is very rare”

 As the NDR reported on Friday, March 19, the researchers actually made a groundbreaking discovery.
 According to this, the vaccine triggers “a defense mechanism” in some people.
 When administered, the vaccine “activates” the blood platelets, so-called thrombocytes.
 This process normally only takes place when the wound is healing, when the blood coagulates.
 This normally closes a wound.

-Corona in Austria: Researchers from Germany provide a solution – autopsy results are still pending
+Corona in Austria: Researchers from Germany provide a solution – but autopsy results are still pending

 For the research, the doctors from Greifswald also had access to the blood samples of the deceased Austrian nurse.
 “The cause should be so,” confirmed Karin Fehringer, spokeswoman for the AKH Krone.at.
 Nevertheless, an investigation by independent experts should investigate the case further, the results of the autopsy would also take a few more weeks.